bgriffen/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """

-Deploying the full force of computer science, robotics, bioengineering and data intelligence to reverse heart disease.
+Deploying the full force of computer science, robotics, bioengineering and data intelligence to reverse heart failure.
 """

 [[experience]]